Filipinos from conflict-torn Israel back in PH

 The United States on Sunday joined Israel’s campaign against Iran as it launched missiles at Tehran’s three nuclear sites.

-According to the embassy, the Qatari government reported no deaths and injuries amid the missile attack.
+According to the embassy, the Qatari government reported no deaths and injuries from the missile attack on Al Udeid Air Base, an American air base, on Monday.

-US President Donald Trump on Tuesday announced there will be a ceasefire between Israel and Iran with a view to ending the 12-day conflict between the two Middle East nations.
+US President Donald Trump on Tuesday announced that a ceasefire between Israel and Iran was in place, with a view to ending the 12-day conflict.

 - With reports from Reuters